Click here to access a single PDF containing these four conference posters, plus our set-up resources.

 The challenge that anyone who wants to start a similar system will find, is the ED clinician time to do it.
 We used ED ST4+ doctors, and when there were two of them sharing the duties, the Postbox worked really well.
 When we tried to do it with one, who was in the midst of postgraduate exams, it understandably fell over.
 It is much easier in EDs that have full electronic patient records (ours didn't) and some hospitals are using their ED ACPs instead of doctors, which I believe can work well.
 But the demand could easily be overwhelming in a large ED.

-The Bangor Paramedic Postbox is due to re-start sometime in late summer 2020.
+The Bangor Paramedic Postbox was due to re-start sometime in late summer 2020.
 The MkII Postbox will be run by Dr Nikki Sommers - who, as a ST5 registrar, was one of the two original middle-grades who ran the Postbox at start-up.
-Now a Consultant in EM in Ysbyty Gwynedd, Nikki has taken this project over as I am off to pastures new.
+Now a Consultant in EM in Ysbyty Gwynedd, Nikki has taken this project over, as I no longer work in Bangor ED.